 Customers want your business on their smartphone.
 And they expect it to get better weekly.
 Too bad your RDBMS makes it hard to iterate constantly.
 And it wasn’t built to support millions of users, either.

-With MongoDB, you can do this easily.
+With MongoDB, you can build killer mobile apps that scale to millions of users.
 Faster.
 With less money.

 Central repository of trades across multiple asset classes, exposing trades for operational applications as well as aggregated analysis.

 One data store for thousands of assets under an organization’s purview, including vehicles, personnel, locations, and even information assets.

 No Solution.
 Trying to consolidate different data in different formats from different systems in a relational database is hard and in many cases impossible

 Do the Impossible.
 MongoDB can incorporate any product, entity, attribute or any other type of data, no matter what it looks like.
 And It does so while preserving all the functionality needed to build a powerful application, including advanced features like recommendations.